wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 ### Performance Safety

-Each hardware module has a performance goal.
+Each hardware module has a performance goal and messages are sent if the expected performance cannot be met.
+Intermittent failures versus longer term failures are detected.
-If the module is unable to report the sensor data or respond to a command as configured.
+If a module is unable to report the sensor data or respond to a command as configured, that is reported to the safety system.
+Most modules deal nicely with short term hardware failures and recover once the issue disappears.

-There is somewhat complicated logic for measuring performance, allowing for hysteresis, consecutive failure test, whatever is needed to deal with specific sensors from specific vendors.
+There is somewhat complicated logic for measuring performance, allowing for hysteresis, consecutive failure tests, whatever is needed to deal with specific sensors from specific vendors.
+This code is custom for each kind of hardware component.

 The performance failures get bubbled up to the ***rosout*** log if they merit attention.
 That lets me know that I need to pull out the SD card and see what the low-level logs say.
-This usually happens when I add some new hardware or change an algorithm.
+This usually happens when I add some new hardware or change an algorithm and suddenly the performance guarantees or no longer being met.
-This is especially true when I deal with the tricky problem of getting proximity sensors (Time of Flight and SONAR) to report quickly enough and with low latency to be useful for the navigation algorithms.
+This is especially true when I deal with the tricky problem of getting proximity sensors (Time of Flight and SONAR) to report quickly enough and with low enough latency to be useful for the navigation algorithms.
 There is a lot of state machine fiddling in my many algorithms to make slow sensors appear to be fast.

+### Final Thoughts

+Most of my sensors don't use the open source software available from the Arduino libraries.
+Those libraries almost never are concerned with robust error detection and handling and they almost never concern themselves with either optimum performance nor consider how to play nicely when a collection of hardware devices are all being handled by a single microcontroller.

+The currently deployed library, for instance, doesn't have SONAR device support enabled (though it use to).
+But think about the problems you need to deal with when you have multiple SONAR devices.
+What happens with there isn't a nearby obstacle; how long will you wait for a return echo?
+What if you've stopped listening for an echo, started a new ping, and the old echo finally returns?
+What happens if a ping from one SONAR device gets picked up as an echo on another SONAR device?
+What happens if you get multiple echos?
+What happens if noise from tiny objects at floor level cause chaotic distance reporting and the SONAR quickly reports distances altering from 0.1 meter and 1.5 meters at a high frequency?

+The design of the safety system cannot be done without giving thought to the macroscopic behavior of the robot.
+Especially important in a ROS 2-based robot is what your behavior tree looks like.
+Once your robot does more than just follow a set of markers, you need to think about reactive behavior.
+How will you deal with the battery becoming unexpectedly, or even predictably, running out of power?
+What will you do when the robot gets tangled up in a power cord?
+What will you do if a towel falls across the camera?
+What will you do if the robot falls over?
+What if the batter suddenly goes up in flames?

+There is quite a difference between designing a robot that just needs to drive across a table and return and it's okay if the robot occasionally falls to the floor, and building a robot that you are relying on to age by yourself in your house.
+Then the robot is not a toy, engineering decisions have real life consequences.
+You need to design for safety and have a plan to deal with both expected and unexpected problems.